duythucvnu/immerse-vietnam/README.md

 # ImmerseVietnam Website

-A static website promoting Vietnam tourism, developed as the final project for the Web Authoring and Management course (INS205301) at VNU International School, Semester 2 (2023-2024).
+A static website promoting Vietnam tourism, developed as the final project for the Web Authoring and Management course at VNU International School.

 ## Project Overview